TCPA Compliance for Lead Buyers: The Complete Guide (2026)

 • Throughput limits based on your trust score and campaign registration

-Best Practice for Text Outreach to Purchased Leads
+Best Practices for Texting Purchased Leads

-3. Include opt-out instructions in every message ("Reply STOP to unsubscribe")
+2. Include opt-out instructions in every message ("Reply STOP to unsubscribe")

-4. Process STOP requests immediately — do not wait the full 10 days
+3. Process STOP requests immediately — do not wait the full 10 days

-5. Do not text before 8 AM or after 9 PM in the recipient's time zone
+4. Do not text before 8 AM or after 9 PM in the recipient's time zone

-6. Keep message content relevant to the original consent context
+5. Keep message content relevant to the original consent context

 DNC Compliance: The Non-Negotiable Baseline